-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation 2.1 National Direction PCCH6- 51.14 Kāinga Ora Support in part Supports proposed change.
-Kāinga Ora supports ECan's proposal to introduce Future Development Areas that can be rezoned by district councils if required to meet a shortfall in housing capacity in the medium term, as this potential shortfall has already been identified by Our Space 2018-2048.
-Kāinga Ora considers the proposed change provides a partial response to Policy 2 of the NPS-UD that requires councils to provide at least sufficient development capacity to meet expected demand for housing over the short, medium and long term.
-Kāinga Ora is therefore supportive of the further amendments and review of the CRPS signalled by ECan to respond to other requirements of the NPS-UD and has an interest in participating in these future changes.
-Accept in part We recommend retaining Proposed Change 1 with only minor amendments as outlined in response to other decisions requested.
-No changes are recommended to the locations and extent of the identified Future Development Areas shown on Map A. The submitter's suggested amendments to provisions to improve clarity and readability are addressed through responses to other submission points.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation (2,100 homes) subdivisions are complete there will be very little future residential development land left around Rolleston. demands as part of their district planning processes.
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well- functioning urban environments in accordance with Policy 1 of the NPS-UD.
+We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity and the need to ensure development is appropriately integrated with the efficient and effective provision of infrastructure.
+We are therefore satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
+Any further changes necessary to respond to the demand will be guided by subsequent capacity assessment under 6.3.12(1) and can inform future processes, including the full review of the CRPS.
 3.04 Housing Demand, Sufficiency and Flexibility PCCH6- 51.10 Kāinga Ora Support in part Require that additional Future Development Areas are added in the event that the currently identified areas do not provide sufficient land for development capacity required by the NPS-UD.
 Kāinga Ora considers it is currently unclear whether these areas provide enough land to account for the capacity requirements of the NPS-UD.
 Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
 The change enables additional development capacity in new future development areas identified on Map A in Rolleston, Rangiora and Kaiapoi.
 It provides Selwyn and Waimakariri Councils the flexibility to consider rezoning land to meet medium term housing demands as part of their district planning processes.
-The identification of areas within the existing Projected Infrastructure Boundary will contribute to wellfunctioning urban environments in accordance with Policy 1 of the NPS-UD.
-We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development capacity
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well- functioning urban environments in